-- General: Manages a number of general card parameters; provides an SNMP MIB download. - Firmware: Manages firmware images. - Config Files: The 9992-DEC has the ability to store multiple configurations.
-These are managed in this tab. - License Keys: Contains the current licensing state of the 9992-DEC, and allows new license keys to be entered. - Event Log: The 9992-DEC contains a non-volatile event log.
+- General: Manages several general card parameters; provides an SNMP MIB download. - Firmware: Manages firmware images. - Config Files: The 9992-DEC can store multiple configurations.
+These are managed in this tab. - License Keys: Contains the current licensing state of the 9992-DEC and allows new license keys to be entered. - Event Log: The 9992-DEC contains a non-volatile event log.
 It can be inspected and downloaded from this tab.